12 Must-See Destinations in Glacier National Park in 2025

 11. Virginia Falls

-The 3.6-mile round-trip hike gives you two waterfalls for one effort, passing St. Mary Falls first before continuing upward.
-Multiple footbridges cross Virginia Creek, offering various vantage points of the rushing water.
-Small side paths lead to perfect photo spots where you can safely feel the refreshing mist.
-The surrounding forest shows fascinating regeneration from past wildfires, with vibrant wildflower displays in early summer.
-This moderate-difficulty hike suits families with older children or anyone wanting a satisfying half-day adventure with an excellent effort-to-reward ratio.
+Multiple footbridges cross Virginia Creek, offering different vantage points of the rushing water and making for great photo opportunities.
+The small side paths lead to spots where you can safely get close enough to feel the mist without risking a slip on wet rocks.
+The surrounding forest shows fascinating wildfire regeneration from past burns, with vibrant wildflower displays in early summer.

 Virginia Falls's roaring waters offer a beautiful misty view of a dense green forest